'Don't Say Gay' bill would limit discussion of sexuality and gender in Florida schools

 "I want every member of the LGBTQI+ community — especially the kids who will be impacted by this hateful bill — to know that you are loved and accepted just as you are," Biden tweeted on Tuesday.
 "I have your back, and my Administration will continue to fight for the protections and safety you deserve."

-The group Equality Florida, which advocates for ending discrimination based on sexual orientation and gender identity, said the bill was "dangerous" and accused lawmakers of targeting LGBTQ young people.
+The group Equality Florida, which advocates for ending discrimination based on sexual orientation and gender identity, said the bill is "dangerous" and accused lawmakers of targeting LGBTQ young people.

 "This legislation is meant to stigmatize LGBTQ people, isolate LGBTQ kids, and make teachers fearful of providing a safe, inclusive classroom," the group said in a statement.
 "The existence of LGBTQ students and parents is not a taboo topic that has to be regulated by the Florida Legislature."